Self-Guided Walking Tour in Mont-Saint-Michel

 4. 4

-Ramparts of Mont-Saint-Michel in Mont Saint Michel, stop 4 on the self-guided walking tour
+Ramparts of Mont-Saint-Michel (Fortifications du Mont-Saint-Michel), stop 4 on the self-guided walking tour

 When the Grande Rue gets too packed to move, this is your escape hatch.
 Steps off the main street lead up onto the ramparts, the medieval fortified walls that ring the mount and never once fell to the English during the Hundred Years' War.
 The walk is free, and the views are the reason most people remember Mont-Saint-Michel: the bay stretching flat and silver to the horizon, the tide racing in or out depending on the hour.
 Watch the hours though.
 The rampart access via the official building runs Mon-Tue and Fri-Sun 11:00 AM to 6:00 PM and is closed Wednesday and Thursday, so check the day.
 Walk the walls in the late afternoon when the light goes gold across the sand.
 This stretch is also the calm before the climb, far quieter than the street below, so take your time on the parapet before you commit to the Abbey stairs.